Teodoro Nguema Obiang Mangue: Spending and controversies

 On 19 January 2013, Nguema's father, Teodoro Obiang, arrested Roberto Berardi, an Italian building contractor, active for 20 years in Africa.
 After working in Cameroon, Berardi had formed a construction company with him, but discovered some strange operations on the current account and asked for an explanation.
 A few hours later, the Italian contractor was arrested on charges of fraud and embezzlement.
 Berardi was fined 1.2 million euros and jailed.
 No charges were brought from Italy against Obiang.
 Berardi was released on 9 July 2015 after more than two years of detention.

 On 18 October 2016, Swiss prosecutors opened an investigation on Nguema after he landed eight times in Geneva.
 French authorities had asked them for judicial assistance.
 He eventually reached an accommodation with the Swiss, letting them sell his seized luxury cars, valued at 18.5 million Swiss francs, and the payment of 1.3 million Swiss francs.
 On 27 September 2019, in an auction organised by British auctioneers Bonhams, 25 luxury cars were sold for 23.4m Swiss francs.

 On 14 September 2018, Nguema flew on an official plane to Brazil with other 9 passengers and had some of their 19 bags searched by the Brazilian border police in Viracopos-Campinas International Airport.
 They found approximately US$1.4 million in cash and 20 watches with estimated value of US$15 million.

+Obiang acquired private jets through British Virgin Islands shell companies.